ThirdEyeDetect/ThirdEyeExtension/README.md

 - The extension should now have been added to Chrome and the options page will open automatically.
 - Enter your email in the form to create a secondary notification channel.
 Close the options page.
 ALERT!
 Ensure that you fill this information out.
 If you do not, ThirdEye will have no way of informing you of anomalous activity.
-- You should receive an email by ThirdEye for a sucessful installation.
+- You should receive an email by ThirdEye for a successful installation.
 - Third Eye extension is now active and listening for active Facebook tabs.
 It will automatically record actions performed on Facebook.

 #### Current Capabilities
-Currently, ThirdEye can capture the following in the silent behaviour category:
+Currently, ThirdEye can capture the following in the silent behavior category:
 - Scrolling Newsfeed for stories.
 - Clicking on a contact to bring up message box.
 - Clicking on notification jewel icon.
 - Clicking on message jewel icon.
 - Browsing between pages on Facebook.

-The following non-silent behaviour is captured:
+The following non-silent behavior is captured:
 - Clicking on a story
 - Like
 - Comment